filefish Anacanthus barbatus Family Monacanthidae updated

 seen?
 This long filefish with a 'beard' was seen on Cyrene

 Reef during a seine net survey of the fishes there.
+It is also sometimes seen on other shores.
 Elsewhere it is

 found in shallow waters in sandy, weedy areas, also muddy estuaries

 and mangroves.
 It is said to be seen lining up with ropes, seawhips,

 large stringy-type sponges, as well as mangrove roots.
 It

 may also float over the open bottom and may